EOS-uiux-Solutions/user-story/README.md

 After cloning this repository you will need to install all the dependencies: `npm i`

+**NOTE**: `"node-sass": "^4.13.1"` requires `node v13.x.x` according to this [stackoverflow](https://stackoverflow.com/questions/60394291/error-node-modules-node-sass-command-failed) answer.
+You can use `nvm` to manage multiple node versions.
+Follow this [tutorial](https://www.loginradius.com/blog/async/run-multiple-nodejs-version-on-the-same-machine/) to setup nvm.

 User Story uses [this repository](https://github.com/EOS-uiux-Solutions/strapi) as its `backend`.
 There are two ways to set up the `backend`:

 - You can use Docker to setup backend by following [these instructions](https://github.com/EOS-uiux-Solutions/strapi#using-docker) If you are planning to work only on the `frontend` of User Story, then follow along.